Vaka217/holbertonschool-validation/module2_task0/README.md

 - clean: Stop the application.
 Delete the binary awesome-api and the log file awesome-api.log.

 - test: Test the application using curl.

+- help: Print a list of all the goals.